NewHorizonAthlone/react-wp-headless/README.md

-# New Horizon Web App / React WP Template / headless CMS
+# New Horizon React WP Template / headless CMS
 This repo will be used to help train devs on how our React WP template (production) is built and then how to update utilising learnt best pratices.

 What we will be using: